xoofx/TurboXml/readme.md

 In general, the advantages of `TurboXml` over `System.Xml.XmlReader`:

-- It should be **up to 60% faster** - specially if tag names, attributes or even content are bigger than 8 consecutive characters by using SIMD instructions.
+- It should be slightly faster - specially if tag names, attributes or even content are bigger than 8 consecutive characters by using SIMD instructions.
 - It will make almost **zero allocations** - apart for the internal buffers used to pass data as `ReadOnlySpan<char>` back the the XML Handler.

 ### Stream Results